ThemInspectors/DSTEd/README.md

 1. install nodejs and npm
 2. run ./Build.sh and ./Start.sh marking executable if needed
-- if you get an error with electron try running `sudo npm install -g`
+- if you get an error with electron try running `sudo npm install electron -g`
 - if you have any issues @ThemInspectors will try to help.

 ## Features